IkhwanAL/lg/README.md

 ### Or

-Quickest Way to `go install github.com/ikhwanal/lg-file`
+Quickest Way is by `go install github.com/ikhwanal/lg-file` and it will go to your go PATH bin

 ##  Motivation